oskariorg/oskari-server/MigrationGuide.md

 *Note!* All new development is happening for Openlayers 3 based published maps and some features may be broken if migration is skipped.
 You should update the template manually if automation isn't working for you.

-The bundles in the template are changed based this template: https://github.com/nls-oskari/oskari-server/blob/master/content-resources/src/main/resources/json/views/ol3-publisher-template-view.json
+The bundles in the template are changed based on this template: https://github.com/nls-oskari/oskari-server/blob/master/content-resources/src/main/resources/json/views/ol3-publisher-template-view.json

 If you would like to use different page(JSP-file), application or path for the template you can override these by